Mission:

 (a) The board applies the Diversity & Inclusion Code;

-(b) Connection Circle’s buildings are accessible to people with disabilities;
+(b) Connection Centre’s buildings are accessible to people with disabilities;

 (c) The board proactively seeks diversity in volunteer candidates;